Tribler/trustchain-superapp/trader/readme.md

 1. Columns:
     1. Price (DD_BTC pairing, integer values only)
-    1. Buy/Sell (Binary, 0 for buy, 1 for sell)
+    1. Bid_or_Ask (Binary, 0 for bid, 1 for ask)
+    1. Labels (0, 1, 2)

-1. Training data: 100,000 data points with 2 target labels
+1. Training data: 100,000 data points with 3 target labels
-    1. 0: Below mean
+    1. 0: Do nothing
-    1. 1: Above mean
+    1. 1: Execute buy order (ask price surpasses bid threshold under the mean)
+    1. 2: Execute sell order (bid price surpasses ask threshold above the mean)

 #### Training the model
 Training data is in .csv format.
 Import the training data by creating a `NaiveBayes` object with the training data as argument.
 After instantiating an instance of the model, it is automatically trained for prediction.